fst.view

 '[0, 1, 1, 2, 2, 3]'

-Delete a single item or a slice from this slice view.
+Delete a single item or a slice from this view.
 All indices (including negative) are relative to the bounds of this view.

-Note that fstview can also hold references to non-AST lists of items, so keep this in mind when assigning
+Note that FSTView can also hold references to non-AST lists of items, so keep this in mind when assigning

 values.